 America's largest youth development organization, 4-H empowers nearly six million young people across the U.S. with the skills needed to be proactive forces in their communities and develop ideas for a more innovative economy.

 About Our Program

-From September to May, youth ages 5-16 meet roughly every other week on Saturday afternoons at Drumlin Farm, where they explore the changing seasons on the farm and the larger wildlife sanctuary.
+From September to May, youth ages 5-14 meet every other week on Saturday afternoons at Drumlin Farm, where they explore the changing seasons on the farm and the wildlife sanctuary.

-Each week has a different focus that includes small activities and major explorations.
+Each week has a different theme that may include crafts, activities, farm chores and habitat explorations.
 For example, during farm-centered sessions, you may be in a barn, out in the fields, or in the maple grove.
 During nature-focused sessions, you may learn about the changing seasons, winter survival, or the ecology of different ecosystems.

 Learn through your senses as you explore forest, field, and farm and meet the wild and domestic animals of Drumlin Farm.
-Complete farm chores, discover new habitats, and learn how landscapes, farms, and habitats change through the seasons.
+Care for farm animals, discover new habitats, and learn how landscapes, farms, and habitats change through the seasons.

 Get your hands dirty as you uncover how Drumlin Farm works behind the scenes!
 Do farm chores, learn about organic farming, and investigate the cycles that move the natural world.
 Complete projects, explore the sanctuary, and discover how our farm keeps working through the fall, winter, and spring.